voxel51/fiftyone/docs/source/user_guide/dataset_zoo.rst

   .. group-tab:: CLI

-    Use :ref:`fiftyone zoo load <cli-fiftyone-zoo-load>` to load a zoo dataset into a FiftyOne dataset.
+    Use :ref:`fiftyone zoo datasets load <cli-fiftyone-zoo-datasets-load>` to load a zoo dataset into a FiftyOne dataset.

     For example, the code sample below loads the validation split of the COCO-2017 dataset from the zoo and visualizes it in the FiftyOne App: